 External blinds and shade sails form part of "common property" and therefore approval is required for their replacement.
-Refer By-laws 47, 49 and 53.
+Refer to Installation of sails or fixed awnings By-law 1.13 (25).

 External awnings and "drop down exterior" sunshades must meet certain standards to ensure a consistent appearance is maintained for the apartment complex.